puppetlabs/puppet-docs/source/puppet/4.6/reference/man/device.md

 code of '1' means at least one device had a compile failure, an exit code of '2' means at least one device had resource changes, and an exit code of '4' means at least one device had resource failures.
-Exit codes of '3', '5', '6', or '7' means that a bitwise combination of the preceeding exit codes happened.</p></dd>
+Exit codes of '3', '5', '6', or '7' means that a bitwise combination of the preceding exit codes happened.</p></dd>
 <dt class="flush">--help</dt><dd><p>Print this help message</p></dd>
 <dt>--logdest</dt><dd><p>Where to send log messages.
 Choose between 'syslog' (the POSIX syslog
 service), 'console', or the path to a log file.
 If debugging or verbosity is